Table of Contents

 Temperate Grassland Biome

-Temperate grasslands have cold winters and warm, rainy summers.
-Annually, the grasses die back to their roots, and the soil and sod protect the roots and new buds from the cold of winter and dry conditions.
-Because of the lack of rainfall, this biome may have a few trees along the streams.
+Temperate grasslands experience cold winters and warm, rainy summers.
+Each year, the grasses die back to their roots, which are protected by the soil from the cold and dry conditions.
+Because there is not much rainfall, you might find a few trees near the streams.

 Distribution